openstack-archive/fuel-library/docs/pages/creating-fuel-pm/0045-configuring-fuel-pm.rst

 ^^^^^^^^^^^^^^

-Put a simple configuration into Puppet -- replace localdomain with your domain name -- so that when you run puppet on various nodes, it will display the appropriate Hello world message:
+Add a simple configuration to Puppet so that when you run puppet on various nodes, it will display the appropriate Hello world message:

 ``vi /etc/puppet/manifests/site.pp``::